Adaptive Duration Model for Text Speech Alignment: Experiments

 We also conduct ablation experiments for different components.
-As Table \ref{t3} shows, the results demonstrate that the mean square error arises from 55.56 to 59.24 if without Attribute Encoder, while the error goes up to 58.36 if with Semantic Encoder removed.
-If both the objective and subjective information guidance are removed, the average mean square error will be up to 63.54, demonstrating the efficacy of the guidance encoders.
-Furthermore, compared with deterministic prediction, the duration sequence results output by DurFormer with probability module are more versatile, which is expected to benefit the speech generation when integrated into the TTS system.
+As Table \ref{encoder} shows, the results demonstrate the efficacy of the guidance encoders.
+Furthermore, compared with deterministic prediction, the experiments show that duration sequence results output by DurFormer with probability module are more versatile, which is expected to benefit the speech generation when integrated into the TTS system.
+To demonstrate the efficiency of speed encoder, we selected 200 high phoneme rate samples from seed-tts test-zh as fast set and 200 low phoneme rate samples as slow set, and results in Table \ref{encoder} show that the error value will become larger with speed control module removed.